 Animal Rescue and Rehabilitation

-As Colombia’s only animal sanctuary, Juliana’s Animal Sanctuary is at the forefront of animal rescue and rehabilitation in the country.
-Since 2008, we have rescued and rehabilitated over 700 animals.
-Our current property sits on approximately 10,000 square meters in Chía, and is home to nearly 100 rescued animals.
+Juliana’s Animal Sanctuary is at the forefront of animal rescue and rehabilitation in the country.
+Since 2006, we have rescued and rehabilitated over 3000 animals.
+Our current property sits on approximately 40,000 square meters in Chía, and is home to around 300 rescued animals.

 Vegan Cooking Workshops

-Juliana’s Animal Sanctuary helps parents and young people adopt a vegan diet, through vegan cooking workshops.
-We teach participants how to prepare easy, delicious vegan meals, and provide them with the relevant nutritional information.
+Juliana’s Animal Sanctuary helps parents and young people adopt a vegan diet through vegan cooking workshops.
+We teach participants how to prepare easy, delicious vegan meals and provide them with relevant nutritional information.

-Since we’ve found that many parents discourage their children from going vegan, these workshops are free of charge and are offered to both new vegans and their parents.
+Since we’ve found that many parents discourage their children from going vegan, these workshops are free and offered to both new vegans and their parents.
 The only requirement is that every participant must bring along with them a non-vegan member of their family, preferably their parents.
-We help more than 200 parents a year learn to support their children’s vegan diet and lifestyle.
+We help more than 200 parents learn to support their children’s vegan diet and lifestyle a year.

 Maha – Vegan Comic